influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 ### Step 7: Confirm the upgrade

-Check your nodes' version numbers using the `influxd-ctl show` command.
+Check your node version numbers using the `influxd-ctl show` command.
 The [`influxd-ctl` tool](/enterprise_influxdb/v1.3/features/cluster-commands/) is available on all meta nodes.